- Children’s Activities

 The Atlantic waters around Achill Island and the Curraun Peninsula are home to a wide range of sealife and varieties of fish, making the area one of the best sea angling destinations in Ireland.
 Whether sea angling from a charter boat or casting from from the shore, fishing on Achill is a popular and – often – highly rewarding outdoor activity.

 Short on time to view all the Achill has to offer?
 Need help transporting equipment or getting dropped-off and picked-up from your activity?
-Achill has a number of providers of guided tours and taxis at your service.
+Achill has a number of providers of guided tours and taxis or mini bus services at your disposal.